2023–24 LKL season: Teams

 12 teams participated in the 2023–24 season.
 On 22 May 2023, league's license was granted to M Basket.
 On 25 January 2024, Gargždai declared bankruptcy and during the meeting on 29 January, it was officially confirmed that the team would not play the remaining games of the season.

 Location and arenas

 Wolves Twinsbet played in the Avia Solutions Group Arena after spending their inaugural season playing in Alytus, during the reconstruction of the venue.
-On August 26, Rytas agreed to also return to the venue for a limited amount of matches.
+On August 26, Rytas agreed to also return to the venue for a limited number of matches.

 Two newest members of the league played home games out of town, due to a lack of suitable venues.
 Gargždai shared the Švyturys Arena with Neptūnas after failing to agree terms to extend the lease of the Palanga Arena.
 M Basket-Delamode played in Telšiai, after the final refurbishments of the Telšiai Sports Arena managed to satisfy minimum LKL requirements.